Property Guides · Last updated 2 June 2026

 • Plusvalía is paid by the seller, not the buyer

-• Always consult a Spanish property lawyer (abogado) before committing to a purchase
+• Always consult a qualified Spanish property lawyer (abogado) before committing to a purchase

 What Taxes Do You Pay When Buying Property in La Linea?

-Buying property in Spain involves two separate categories of cost: taxes paid at the point of purchase, and taxes and fees you pay every year as an owner.
+Buying property in Spain involves two separate categories of cost: taxes paid at the point of purchase, and taxes you pay every year as an owner.
 Both matter.
-Many buyers focus on the purchase price and forget that the annual running costs add up quickly.
+Many buyers focus on the purchase price and overlook the annual running costs that stack up over time.

-IBI stands for Impuesto sobre Bienes Inmuebles — the Spanish equivalent of council tax.
-Every property owner in La Linea pays it every year, whether you live there or rent it out.
+IBI stands for Impuesto sobre Bienes Inmuebles, the Spanish equivalent of council tax.
+Every property owner in La Linea pays it each year, whether the property is a primary residence, a rental, or a second home.

 IBI is calculated on the cadastral value of the property, not the market price.
-In La Linea, cadastral values are typically 30 to 50% of the actual market value.
-The municipality applies its IBI rate — approximately 0.5 to 0.6% — to that cadastral figure.
+In La Linea, cadastral values are typically 30 to 45% of actual market value (as of May 2026).
+The Ayuntamiento applies its IBI rate of approximately 0.5 to 0.6% to that cadastral figure to arrive at the annual bill.

 ITP is the cost that catches buyers off guard.

-This is the single biggest tax cost you will face as a buyer.
 On a €120,000 flat, ITP alone comes to €8,400.
-It is paid to the Andalucía tax authority within 30 days of signing the escritura (title deed) at the notary.
+It is paid to the Agencia Tributaria de Andalucia within 30 working days of signing the escritura (title deed) at the notary.

-ITP is non-negotiable and non-refundable.
-Some reduced rates exist for specific situations (large families, disabled buyers, young buyers under 35 in some cases), but these are the exception rather than the rule.
+ITP is non-negotiable.
+Some reduced rates exist for specific circumstances such as large families, buyers with a registered disability, or young buyers under 35 in certain situations, but these are exceptions.
+For most buyers, the standard 7% applies.

 New Build?
 You Pay IVA and AJD Instead

-• AJD (Actos Jurídicos Documentados): 1.2% of the purchase price in Andalucía (stamp duty on legal documents)
+• AJD (Actos Juridicos Documentados): 1.2% of the purchase price in Andalucia

-Plusvalía municipal is a tax on the increase in land value since the property was last sold.
-It is calculated by the local council based on the cadastral value of the land and the number of years since the last sale.
+Plusvalía municipal is a local tax on the increase in land value since the property was last sold.
+It is calculated by the Ayuntamiento based on the cadastral value of the land element and the number of years since the previous sale.

 Community Fees and Running Costs